cf-platform-eng/isv-ci-toolkit/tasks/install-ksm/README.md

   * configures and updates the plan 1 cluster on PKS
   * stages, configures and installs KSM on the PAS
     * configured with the cluster credentials and the Storage bucket SAK

-# TODO

-* Probably should call this `install-ksm` to be consistent with other tools